-- X Information was sent to parents and students prior to the start of school concerning school policies related to (check all that apply): - X Isolation and quarantine policies as they apply to students who have symptoms or may have been exposed to COVID-19 - X Options for COVID-19 testing if the student or a family member has symptoms or has been exposed to COVID-19 - X Who to contact at the school if student has symptoms or may have been exposed - X How to conduct a symptom check before student leaves home - X Required use of face masks - X Importance of student compliance with physical distancing and infection control policies - X Changes in academic and extracurricular programming in order to avert risk - X Changes in school meals in order to avert risk - X School policies concerning parent visits to school and advisability of contacting the school remotely
+Information was sent to parents and students prior to the start of school concerning school policies related to (check all that apply):

+Isolation and quarantine policies as they apply to students who have symptoms or may have been exposed to COVID-19

+Options for COVID-19 testing if the student or a family member has symptoms or has been exposed to COVID-19

+Who to contact at the school if student has symptoms or may have been exposed

+How to conduct a symptom check before student leaves home

+Required use of face coverings

+Importance of student compliance with physical distancing and infection control policies

+Changes in academic and extracurricular programming in order to avert risk

+Changes in school meals in order to avert risk

+School policies concerning parent visits to school and advisability of contacting the school remotely

+Importance of providing the school with up-to-date emergency contact information including multiple parent contact options

+Other:

-- X Importance of providing the school with up-to-date emergency contact information including multiple parent contact options - X Other: - X A copy of this protocol is posted at all public entrances to the school. - X Signage has been posted throughout the school reminding staff and students of policies concerning physical distancing, use of face masks, and importance of hand washing. - X Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19. - X The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases. - X Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face masks, physical distancing and hand washing. - X Online outlets instruct students, parents and teachers on how to contact the school in case of infection or exposure.
+- X A copy of this protocol is posted at all public entrances to the school. - X Signage has been posted throughout the school reminding staff and students of policies concerning physical distancing, use of face coverings, and importance of hand washing. - X Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19.

+The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases.

+Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face coverings, physical distancing and hand washing.

+Online outlets instruct students, parents and teachers on how to contact the school in case of infection or exposure.